-Reshma Ramachandran, MD, MPP, (VA Scholar) is a graduate of the family medicine residency at Kaiser Permanente Los Angeles Medical Center.
-Prior to this role, Reshma worked as an Assistant Scientist as part of the IDEA Initiative at Johns Hopkins, where she focused on antimicrobial resistance and access to medicines including state and federal drug pricing proposals.
-Reshma trained in medicine at the Alpert Medical School at Brown University and in public policy at the Harvard Kennedy School of Government.
-Previously, she served as the first PharmFree Fellow with the American Medical Student Association focused on removing the undue influence of pharmaceutical companies on both prescribing and medical education from academic medical centers.
-She currently serves as a board member of Universities Allied for Essential Medicines (UAEM) North America and part of the National Steering Committee for the Doctors for America Drug Affordability Action Team.
+Reshma Ramachandran, MD, MPP, (VA Scholar) is a board-certified family physician and second-year fellow within the Yale National Clinician Scholars Program.
+Her research focuses on the realignment of incentives for healthcare stakeholders including pharmaceutical companies, hospitals, and universities towards prioritizing equitable patient access to safe, effective health technologies.
+Prior to this role, Reshma worked as research faculty as part of the Innovation + Design Enabling Access (IDEA) Initiative at the Johns Hopkins Bloomberg School of Public Health, where she focused on policies to address the global challenge of antimicrobial resistance and unaffordable access to prescription drugs.
+Dr. Ramachandran trained in both medicine at the Alpert Medical School at Brown University and in public policy at the Harvard Kennedy School of Government.
+She completed her family medicine residency at Kaiser Permanente Los Angeles Medical Center.
+Previously, she served as the first PharmFree Fellow with the American Medical Student Association focused on removing the undue influence of pharmaceutical companies on prescribing behavior and medical education.
+She is part of the National Steering Committee for the Doctors for America Drug Affordability Action Team.
+She also is a board member of Universities Allied for Essential Medicines (UAEM) North America and the American Medical Student Association Foundation.